 “(D) Enter into an agreement with the District to implement a workforce development program that offers District residents opportunities for training or employment within the business or the industry in which it operates;

-“(E) Commit to spending at least 5% of its total annual contracting with businesses eligible for certification as local business enterprises, pursuant to section 2331 of the Small, Local, and Disadvantaged Business Enterprise Development and Assistance Act of 2005, effective October 20, 2005 (D.C.
+“(E) Commit to spending at least 5% of its total annual contracting with businesses eligible for certification as local business enterprises, pursuant to section 2331 of the Small and Certified Business Enterprise Development and Assistance Act of 2005, effective October 20, 2005 (D.C.
 Law 16-33; D.C.
-Official Code § 2-218.31), during the 10-year period referred to in paragraph (B) of this subsection; and
+Official Code § 2-218.31), during the 10-year period referred to in subparagraph (B) of this paragraph; and

-“(F) Require its employees, in the aggregate, to be on-site at the location referred to in paragraph (B) of this subsection for at least 50% of their work hours.”.
+“(F) Require its employees, in the aggregate, to be on-site at the location referred to in subparagraph (B) of this paragraph for at least 50% of their work hours.”.

 Sec.
 2136.
 Local food access.